RETAJD/Automated-deployment/readme.md

 ![image](https://github.com/RETAJD/Automated-deployment/assets/45774493/0b700ac2-a480-45ba-a7cc-6cbf694ee5dd)

-## Objective: Candidates are required to automate the deployment of a two-tier infrastructure on AWS, consisting of a web server (EC2 instance) and a SQL database (RDS).
+## Required to automate the deployment of a two-tier infrastructure on AWS, consisting of a web server (EC2 instance) and a SQL database (RDS).
 The deployment process should leverage Infrastructure as Code (IaC) principles and be executed through a CI-CD pipeline

 # Requirements